Maybe you feel you don’t have any free time between work and taking care of the kids.

 I’m new to embroidery, is this for me?

 Yes!
 Actually, I wish I had belonged to an embroidery club when I first started.
 Instructions are detailed and you can always ask any questions you may have.
+You can also learn to embroider, for free, with my free, fun and fantastic embroidery e-course.
+Register here.

 I’m an advanced embroiderer, is this for me?